TheDisorderedOrganization/MonteCarlo/docs/src/man/system.md

     δ::T
 end
 ```
-- Define how this action is sampled in the `Arianna.sample_action!` function.
+- Define how this action is sampled in the `sample_action!` function.
 In the example, the displacement length is sampled from a normal distribution.
 ```julia
 function Arianna.sample_action!(action::Displacement,::StandardGaussian, parameters, system::Particle, rng)
     action.δ = rand(rng, Normal(zero(action.δ), parameters.σ))
     return nothing
 end
 ```
-- Specify the probablity of proposing the action in `Arianna.log_proposal_density`.
-Note that this function must give the exact probability of sampling the action with `Arianna.sample_action!`.
+- Specify the probablity of proposing the action in `log_proposal_density`.
+Note that this function must give the exact probability of sampling the action with `sample_action!`.
 In this case, we just need the density of the normal distribution.
 ```julia
 function Arianna.log_proposal_density(action::Displacement, ::StandardGaussian, parameters, system::Particle)
     return -(action.δ)^2 / (2parameters.σ^2) - log(2π * parameters.σ^2) / 2
 end
 ```
-- Finally, provide how this action changes the state of the system in the `Arianna.perform_action!` function.
+- Finally, provide how this action changes the state of the system in the `perform_action!` function.
 In the example, performing the displacement updates the position and the energy of the particle.
+Note that `perform_action!` returns information on the state of the system before and after the action.
+This doesn't have to be the whole system, but just the part relevant for evaluating the density ratio in `delta_log_target_density`.
 ```julia
 function Arianna.perform_action!(system::Particle, action::Displacement)
     e₁ = system.e